Overview

 - Third-party screen replacement that disturbed or damaged the TrueDepth sensor flex cable

-- Dirt or moisture covering the TrueDepth sensor cluster near the top of the screen
+- Dirt, debris, or moisture blocking the TrueDepth sensor cluster near the notch or Dynamic Island

-- Internal flex cable disconnection after a drop without obvious external damage
+- Internal flex cable disconnection after a drop with no visible external damage

 Signs & Symptoms

-- iPhone displaying "Face ID is not available — try again later" message
+- "Face ID is not available — try again later" message in Settings or at unlock

-- Face ID working intermittently — recognising the face sometimes but failing often
+- Face ID working intermittently — recognising the face sometimes but not others

-- Face ID failing after a screen replacement was performed by a third-party repairer
+- Face ID failing after a screen replacement performed by a third-party repairer

 Should You Try DIY?